 Martin Harrison is the editor of Francis Bacon: Catalogue Raisonneé and the Francis Bacon Studies series, and Head of Publishing for the Estate of Francis Bacon.

 Christopher Bucklow is a photographer, sculptor and painter.
 He was a curator at the Victoria and Albert Museum from 1978 to 1986, and has written on a very broad range of art, notably including What is in the Dwat: The Universe of Guston’s Final Decade, 2007.

-Dr Steven Jaron practices as a clinical psychologist in Paris.
-He has published widely, including the acclaimed study of the Jewish poet, Edmond Jabès: The Hazard of Exile, 2003.
+Dr Steven Jaron practices as a clinical psychologist and psychoanalyst in the Department of Internal Medicine and Center for Clinical Investigation, Centre Hospitalier National d’Ophtalmologie des Quinze-Vingts, Paris.
+His publications include a celebrated study of the Jewish poet, Edmond Jabes: The Hazard of Exile, 2003.

 Darian Leader is Honorary Visiting Professor in Psychoanalysis at Roehampton University.
 President of the College of Psychoanalysts and a Trustee of the Freud Museum, he has also written on art topics for more than twenty years, including the book Stealing the Mona Lisa: What Art Stops us from Seeing, 2002.

 John Onians is Emeritus Professor of World Art at the University of East Anglia.
 He has recently sought to establish neuroarthistory as a discipline with a distinct set of methodologies.
 In 2016 he published European Art: A Neuroarthistory.

 Semir Zeki, FMedSci, FRS, is Professor of Neuroaesthetics at University College, London.
 His book Splendors and Miseries of the Brain: Love, Creativity and the Quest for Human Happiness, was published in 2008.